smclab/openk9/js-packages/docs-website/docs/create-plugin-using-java.md

 - `AsyncExampleNerEnrichProcessor.java` contains java code to define enrich processor which communicate in asynchronous way with external service.
 It defines destination name, which is queue name where data are sent, to be analyzed by the external service that performs the enrichment on the data.

-When the enrichment activity is finished the external service sends the data to
+When the enrichment activity is finished the external service sends the data to next step of enrich pipeline or to index writer component.

 ```java
 package io.openk9.plugins.example.enrichprocessor;